Image

 Img banner 2Keeping patients safe and healthy is a top priority for all doctors.

 It is very easy to fall into a routine with patients’ treatment plans.
 Regularly scheduled visits can turn out to be more involved when the patient relates something unusual that may impact their treatment.
-Whether they complain of a sudden worsening of their condition or mention an accident they were involved in, it is the doctor’s responsibility to document the situation and act accordingly.
+Whether they complain of a sudden worsening of their condition or mention an accident they were involved in, it is the doctor’s responsibility to listen to your patients, document the situation and act accordingly.

 “Worst Ever”